 The Smallball Animal launched this week and has a pretty appearance with its purple and grey exterior with the iconic see-through chamber at the front so you can observe all the dirt as you clean up!
 It has a lot of power, easily helping me cut through the mess in my large family home, but it would be just as useful in an apartment, flat or other smaller living space as it has been designed for homes where space is at a premium.

 I put this machine through its paces and here is the low down to help your purchasing decision if you are looking for a new vacuum cleaner!

 Tester: Me- Nadine.
-I live with my husband (a builder who brings in a lot of dust on his clothes!) and my two children (a teenager and an 8 year old).
+I live with my husband (a builder who brings in a lot of dust on his clothes!) and my two children (a teenager and a tween).
 We also live with two black cats and their cat hair from their constant licking is always floating around!